 Well, it’s not about never buying at big chains.
 It’s more about trying to get some of your weekly food from small local grocers and suppliers when you can.
 Giving some of our grocery purchase dollars to independent grocery stores helps keep their doors open.
 Plus it reduces your carbon footprint and retains more of your purchase dollars locally.

 Buying locally helps support the local economy, as well as people just like us.
 People are trying their best every day.
-Locally owned shops don’t have a big profit margin for years to come to fall back on like big chain stores do.
-Sure, chain stores are important as well, but locally-owned shops will funnel more of their revenues money back into the local economy.
+Locally owned shops don’t have a big profit margin year-over-year to fall back on like big chain stores do.
+Sure, chain stores are important as well, but locally-owned shops will funnel more of their revenue money back into the local economy.

 Plus international grocers infuse our communities with diversity!
 Not only do they provide newcomers with the familiar flavors of their countries of origin, but it helps others (like my partner and me) branch out and try delicious food they may not otherwise have tried.